cloudposse/charts/README.md

 Geodesic is the fastest way to get up and running with a rock solid, production grade cloud platform.
 Use [standalone our shell](https://github.com/cloudposse/geodesic/) to get started quickly and avoid dependency hell.
 It ships with support for [Kubernetes](https://github.com/kubernetes/kubernetes/), [Kops](https://github.com/kubernetes/kops/), [Helm](https://github.com/kubernetes/helm/) and [Terraform](https://github.com/hashicorp/terraform/).

-Most of these services have been developed from the ground up to integrate well with each other and third party services like Github and Duo.
+Many of these Charts have been developed from the ground up to integrate with third party services like Github for authentication (OAuth2) and Duo for MFA.

-## Our Best Practices:

-* Use OAuth2 everywhere possible (default to [Github](https://developer.github.com/v3/oauth/))
-* Use MFA (two factor) everywhere possible (default to [Duo](https://guide.duo.com (https://guide.duo.com/)))
-* Use Annotations everywhere possible
-    * IAM Roles
-    * Route53 DNS
-    * TLS
-* Use Ingress resources
-* Decompose Charts into Subcharts as much as possible
-* Re-use *official* charts where it makes the most sense
-* Bump Chart versions any time there is a material change
-* Use sane-defaults everywhere possible

 ## How do I enable these repositories?